 Today’s marketplace is moving faster than ever before and your business’ ability to respond quickly to changing demand and tech advancement is key to growth.
 Business scalability allows you to expand, grow and increase revenue with a minimal increase in operating cost.
 Below are some guidelines for how to take control of your business scalability and position your company for future growth.

 In order to achieve scalability, you will need a clear plan.
 This is your roadmap to achieving goals that will position you for growth.
 Planning involves a range of ‘lenses’ through which to see your future.
 A strategic plan becomes a roadmap to guide your transformation to scalability.
-Consider a smaller, more tactical plan for each scalability project like implementing CRM, automation or integrating lead scoring into your marketing and sales process.
+Consider a smaller, more tactical plan for each scalability project like implementing client management software, automation or integrating payments software into your marketing and sales process.

 By failing to prepare, you are preparing to fail.